 This alert is intended to warn consumers that the fraudulent e-mail, which could also possibly contain a computer virus, was not sent by FDIC.
 Financial institutions and consumers are being warned NOT to access the link or submit personal information.
 Additionally, as a reminder to all consumers, the FDIC strongly recommends that individuals safeguard personal information and refrain from responding any unsolicited requests for personal information.

-Citizens Bank of Sac City does not solicit personal information from you by an email or telephone.
+We do not solicit personal information from you by an email or telephone.
 If you receive such a request do NOT respond to the request.
-It was not sent by Citizens Bank of Sac City.
-Do NOT open any e-mails that appear to be from Citizens Bank.
+It was not sent by this bank.
+Do NOT open any e-mails that appear to be from your bank.
 If in doubt, please give us a call.

 Consumers Can Access Free Credit Reports